exekube/base-project/README.md

 > :warning: This is a work in progress

 The *base-project* deploys an empty Exekube project onto the Google Cloud Platform.
-You can clone the GitHub repo, then [customize it by adding new modules](/):

 ```sh
 $ git clone git@github.com:exekube/base-project.git my-new-project